freeradical13/freeradical13.github.io/index.md

 [Hematotoxylin and Eosin (H&E) staining][] is used to visualize tissues (or adherent, spread out cells) with bright-field microscopes and often used on biopsies.
 Hematoxylin binds to nucleic acids and stains purple.
 Eosin (combined with Orange G) stains cytoplasmic material in a lighter purple.
 This stain helps to visualize the concentration of cells.

 A Papanicolaou stain ([pap stain][]) is an H&E stain used as part of a pap smear to help detect cancerous cells.
-The stain is evaluated by comparing the concentration of cells to an expected concentration.
+The stain is evaluated by comparing the concentration and/or structure of cells as compared to non-cancerous baselines.

 ### Lipid Fluorescent Dye Labeling